vfarah-if/GitPlayground/README.md

 !["TFL Unified Api"](screenshots/TFLUnifiedApi.png)

-This Api is a great way to exercise real world solutions, to not only creat better Api's, but also exercise different skills in getting to this.
-My original reason for stumbling across this Api was to find some statistics about my menacing cycle route through London city traffic, to work out where I should cycle safely and what roads I should avoid because of their menacing reputation for claiming souls.
-This Api was a little tricky in helping me safe up my route and returned almost 49000 records per year at once, with no option to filter or return the data in some other useful order.
-I thought this is a wonderful chance to create a full stack, partial or minimal solution depending on which Indaba you decide to endure down.
+This Api is a great way to exercise real world solutions, for not only creating better Api's, but also to exercise different skills in getting arriving to the end goal.

+My original reason for stumbling across this Api was to find some statistics about my menacing cycle route through London city traffic, to work out where I should cycle safely and what roads I should avoid.
+This Api was a little tricky in helping me safe-up my route and returned almost 49000 records per year at once, with no option to filter or return the data in some other useful order.
+I thought this is agood opportunity to create a full stack, partial or minimal solution depending on which Indaba you decide to endure down.

 Full stack indaba is a *Marathon Indaba* making you a *Shaka Zulu*.
 Solving the front-end using my backend solution, or the data part only, or the domain logic is more a 5 km run to half marathon, making you a *Senzangakona*.
 If you just want to learn about how I solved it, academic or for another reason I cant fathom, you will just have to be a *Voortrekker* in the face of all this so endure on!